daviebadger/cheatsheets/restructuredtext/restructuredtext.rst

 Directives
 ==========

-Directives are used as block elements defined on a separate line:
+Directives are used as block markup defined on a separate line:

 * ``.. admonition:: title`` - Add a custom admonition with the given title
 * ``.. attention:: text`` - Add attentive info